antoniomtz/ai-cv-workshop/slides.md

 transition: slide-left
 ---

-# Intel openVINO Model Server
+# Intel OpenVINO Model Server

 * A scalable inference server for models opmitized with OpenVINO.